jasonhuh/CarND-Path-Planning-Project/README.md

 The car stayed in its lane except when it needed to change lanes.

 ### The car is able to change lanes
-The car was able to change lanes when a slower car was ahead of the car.
+The car was able to change lanes by itself when a slower car was ahead of the car.

 ### Reflection